johnschriner/presentations/lab6.md

 **_Q7: Suppose that as a network administrator you wanted to write a SCAPY script that would detect an ARP spoofing attack such as the one conducted by arp.py.
 Give a high-level description of how your SCAPY script would work._**

-I would look into work that has already been done in Bro scripting.
+I would look into work that has already been done in Bro scripting or another comparable IDS.
 [2]  I would look into current research into _active_ techniques to check each machine's ARP cache for suspicious gateways.
 As far as using Scapy for this, I'd be happy to see how exactly this can be done!